 Common Resolution Types:

 WQHD is an abbreviation for Quad HD, usually as QHD.
 When QHD is in a widescreen format, it's typically called WQHD.
 In terms of pixels, WQHD has a resolution of 2560x1440.
 WQHD has a resolution much larger than a 720p HD monitor, but is not as good as 4K.
 The most common monitor resolution still remains 1920x1080 which is full HD.
 4K has a resolution of 3840 x 2160.
 The more pixels that are on the screen the sharper and more detailed an image can be, this is true for gaming or watching a movie or tv show that is scaled up to this resolution.
 But for a trader typically using a monitor for charts, web browsing and other "desktop" type activities, higher resolutions are not always ideal.
 The only way to run a display with a high 4K resolution is to end up using desktop scaling to make anything readable, without scaling most people feel that everything is to small to look at.
 Keeping your desktop with higher resolutions at a 1:1 ratio leaves all the icons and text so small they are nearly unusable, the only way to keep a 1:1 ratio would be to use a massive 40 inch or larger display which is not always practical sitting on a desk.
 24, 27, 28 and 30 inch monitors are the norm.
-Because of the scaling issues which such high resolutions, we still recommend customers purchase a standard 1920x1080 HD monitor for a monitor less then 27 inches and QHD for 27 inch or higher.
+Because of the need for increased scaling with such high resolutions, we still recommend customers purchase a standard 1920x1080 HD monitor for a monitor less then 27 inches and QHD for 27 inch or higher.
 You might still end up having to set the scaling to 150% or so, the setting is up to each individuals preference on how you want everything to look.
 Windows will properly scale the text and icons just fine and will look great, but an individual program (trading software, browsers, etc) might not scale properly and could look slightly blurry unless you leave the default scaling at 1:1 which is the default.
 4K monitors still cost quite a bit more than a standard HD or even WQHD monitors.
 If you want to go with 4K resolution the smallest screen size should be 32", don't go samller.

 As a trader, primarily using your monitor for desktop use, you don't need to feel compelled to purchase a 4K monitor right now.
 Really high resolution monitors are nice for games & movies that support it, but are not necessary and won't give you an advantage when trading.
 Monitors at 2560x1440 or 1920x1080 still look great.
 Even at these resolutions, you might still need to scale things up a bit, depending on the screen size you chose.
-As long as the program uses the Windows UI well, scaling looks wonderful in Windows 10, but be aware of software that might not scale properly.
-Keep in mind that if you do purchase a 4K monitor, Windows does allow you to set the resolution to something lower than 3840x2160 if you need to.
-If you are set on buying a 4K monitor, our suggestion is to buy one at least 30", even larger than that would be better.
+As long as the program uses the Windows UI well, scaling looks wonderful in Windows 10 or Windows 11.
+If you do decide to purchase a 4K monitor, Windows does allow you to set the resolution to something lower than 3840x2160 if you need to.
+If you are set on buying a 4K monitor, our suggestion is to buy one at least 32", even larger than that would be better.
 As a general rule, the higher the resolution the larger the screen size must be so you don't have to use scaling.
-Of course technology never stops progressing forward, in the future we will see monitors well above 4K.
-Dell already has a 5K Ultra HD monitor at 5120x2880 resolution.
+Of course technology never stops progressing forward, there are even resolutions higher then 4K now.
 Our hope is that we've given you a good idea of what to expect with the different resolutions, scaling & screen sizes.

 Once you get accustomed to using a computer with multiple monitors you never want to go back!
 The more monitors you have the easier multi-tasking is, less clicking to find the program you need.
-The key to a great multiple monitor trading computer is selecting the appropriate graphics cards.
-Many companies will tell you that you need a super high powered gaming card or some of the really expensive NVIDIA Quadro workstation cards.
-Mid-range gaming cards work excellent for traders and are much less expensive.
+The key to a great multiple monitor computer is selecting the appropriate graphics cards.
+Mid-range gaming cards work excellent for traders and also certain NVIDIA Quadro cards.

 There are 2 companies that manufacture the various video card chips.
 AMD and NVIDIA.
-Up until recently AMD video cards were formerly known as ATI until they were bought out by AMD.
 You need to make the decision to go with NVIDIA based cards or AMD, you can't mix and match these cards in the same computer.
 After years and years of experience with hundreds of different AMD and NVIDIA cards, we have decided to offer only NVIDIA based cards in our computers.
 NVIDIA based cards generally have better drivers and support the various trading platforms better.
 There are several companies that build the cards with NVIDIA chips, we use ASUS, MSI, Gigabyte, PNY and EVGA.
 PNY makes the Quadro cards that are used in professional workstation systems.